 - Bus fare to eskina Mayana: PHP 50

 - Fare to Naga city proper from Uling: PHP 15

 - Fare to Basak from Naga: PHP 15

-Just because there are no major climbs in Cebu, it doesn’t you can’t have a memorable hiking adventure on our island.
+Just because there are no major climbs in Cebu, it doesn’t mean you can’t have a memorable hiking adventure on our island.
 With an adventurous spirit and an explorer’s mentality, you can have a blast venturing into the unknown paths and unnamed natural wonders of the island.
 Offering more than just a fun and thrilling escape, Cebu’s hidden gems are also easy on the wallet, making them a delight and godsend for budget-conscious adventure connoisseurs like us.